Hedi Slimane: Celine

 In 2019, as artistic director of Celine, Slimane created Celine Haute Parfumerie, a collection of 11 fragrances.
 Two fragrances, "Rimbaud" and "Bois Dormant", were released later.
 He opened boutiques dedicated to the Haute Parfumerie collection on Rue Saint-Honoré, at Le Bon Marché in Paris, and at Harrods in London.
-Between 1964 and 2019, Celine had not released any perfumes.
+These were Celine's first perfumes since 1964.

 Slimane designed the bottles and created the fragrance names.
-The names were derived from his olfactory journal.
-The collection was designed as unisex.
+The names came from a scent journal he kept.
+The collection is unisex.

 In 2021, Slimane launched a line of scented candles.

 In April 2024, Slimane created Zouzou, the twelfth fragrance in the Haute Parfumerie collection.

 As of 2024, the Haute Parfumerie collection comprised 12 fragrances.
 Nine are intended for daytime wear (Parade, Saint-Germain-des-Prés, Cologne Française, La Peau Nue, Zouzou, Rimbaud, Bois Dormant and Eau de Californie), while three are designed for evening (Reptile, Black Tie and Nightclubbing).

 Watchmaking

 In 2004, at Dior, he created the Chiffre Rouge watch, the brand's first automatic watch, which was available in 21 models.

-The watch's caliber is developed by Zenith Manufacture.
-Dior later introduced new versions: in 2015 and in 2024.
-In 2024, on the occasion of its twentieth anniversary, commercialization was planned for February, with models targeting both women and men.

-The watch is characterized by an asymmetrical silhouette and the presence of elements in red, including a cherished date for the brand.
-One edition, adorned with stones and decorated with a rainbow of jewels, was produced in only 20 pieces.
+The watch's movement was developed by the Zenith manufacture.
+Dior introduced new versions in 2015 and 2024.
+The 2024 versions, marking the watch's twentieth anniversary, went on sale in February and included models for both women and men.
+The watch has an asymmetrical case and red accents.
+One edition, set with a rainbow of gemstones, was limited to 20 pieces.